astropy/astropy/docs/visualization/wcsaxes/overlays.rst

 =====================

-For the special case where the WCS represents celestial coordinates, a number of other inputs can be passed to :meth:`~wcsaxes.WCSAxes.get_transform`.
+For the special case where the WCS represents celestial coordinates, a number of other inputs can be passed to :meth:`~astropy.visualization.wcsaxes.WCSAxes.get_transform`.
 These
 are:

 * ``'fk4'``: B1950 FK4 equatorial coordinates